 A secondary hurdle was that a very well known writer for ‘Lonely Planet’ who lived in Pai was vociferous and claiming that the policeman was a good guy and Carly was a local trouble maker.

-I suspected Carly was telling the truth and flew up to see her after getting in touch with Dr. Surasee Kosolnavin of the Thai National Human Rights Commission.
+I flew up to see her after getting in touch with Dr. Surasee Kosolnavin of the Thai National Human Rights Commission.

 Dr. Kosol himself found other witnesses to the killing -Thais who did not live in Pai – who gave evidence before the commission in Bangkok.
 I covered the story for CBC TV and Radio in Canada and also for the Canadian print media.

-Dr. Porntip Rojanasunan was also brought in to give evidence regarding the trajectory of the bullets.
-Uthai claimed he shot up at del Pinto – the evidence showed he shot down.
+Dr. Porntip Rojanasunan, then Thailand’s chief forensic scientist, was also brought in by the TNHRC to give evidence regarding the trajectory of the bullets.
+Uthai claimed he shot up at del Pinto – the evidence showed he shot down on the Canadian.

 I joined the TNHRC in Pai and Mae Hong Sorn, and was surprised to see Colonel Sombat Panya of Pai Police still trying to interfere with witnesses.